-Periodically (default=24 hours) as configured in the NVM Profile.
+Periodically (default=24 hours), as configured in the NVM Profile.

 These are the basic steps to troubleshoot:

-Ensure network connectivity between collector and splunk.
+Ensure network connectivity between the collector and Splunk.

-Ensure that NVM is correctly installed on the client endpoint.
+Ensure that NVM is installed correctly on the client endpoint.

 Apply captures on the endpoint to see if IPFIX traffic is being generated.